bogaudio/BogaudioModules/README.md

   make
   ```

-To build for a particular version of Rack, check out the corresponding tag or branch:
+To build for a particular version of Rack, check out the corresponding branch:

   ```
+  (in plugins/BogaudioModules:)
+  git fetch
   git checkout v0.4.0
   make
   ```